 Men at Work

-This project shows how what may initially seem like an innocuous and simple question can achieve broad impact, but also how important it is to start with an appreciation of knowledge and expertise close to home.
+This project shows how a seemingly simple question can have far-reaching outcomes, but also how important it is to start by appreciating the knowledge and expertise close to home.